The scale of a service business is not solely about the quantity of work, but rather the improvement of it.

 Spend your time on high-value activities like customer service, quality control, and business strategy.

-Having an online presence is one of the most important factors to growing your business.
+Having an online presence is one of the most important factors for growing your business.
 Your online presence is often the first impression you make on prospects.
 Regardless of your niche or industry, showing up online where your customers are searching for your services is crucial.

 The most common ways to do this are: